zzm3zz/AMOTS/README.md

 Organs Model: [2.5, 0.81835938, 0.81835938]
 Tumor Model: [4, 1.2, 1.2]

-We use the prediction results provided by the roi model for cropping and use them as pseudo labels:
+We use the roi model to perform inference on the training set (1497 CT scans with tumor label).
+(In the root directory of the ROI model code):

 ```
 python nnUNet_predict -i INPUT_FOLDER  -o OUTPUT_FOLDER  -t 6  -p nnUNetPlansFLARE22Small   -m 3d_fullres \
  -tr nnUNetTrainerV2_FLARE_Small  -f all  --mode fastest --disable_tta
 ```
+And crop the region of interest based on the prediction results and use it as a pseudo label.

+Then, in this directory, complete the following operations for cropped data:
 - tumor model preprocessing
 ```
 python nnUNet_plan_and_preprocess.py -t Task_id -pl3d ExperimentPlanner3DFabiansResUNet_v21_Tumor -pl2d None